Dates

 ## HTML processing

-Filters that process HTML content and convert HTML to Markdown.
+Process HTML content and convert HTML to Markdown.
 Note that your input [[Variables|variable]] must contain HTML content, e.g. using `{{fullHtml}}`, `{{contentHtml}}` or a `{{selectorHtml:}}` variable.

-- `markdown` converts a string to an [[Obsidian Flavored Markdown]] formatted string.
+Converts a string to an [[Obsidian Flavored Markdown]] formatted string.

 - Useful when combined with variables that return HTML such as `{{contentHtml}}`, `{{fullHtml}}`, and selector variables like `{{selectorHtml:cssSelector}}`.

-- `remove_html` removes specified HTML elements and their content from a string.
+Removes the specified HTML elements and their content from a string.

 - Supports tag name, class, or id, e.g. `{{contentHtml|remove_html:("img,.class-name,#element-id")}}`